 Tommy Lee Jones did a remarkable job bringing Stevens to life in Steven Spielberg’s Lincoln, ill-fitting wigs, biting wit and all.
 Unfortunately, that film is marred with some inaccuracies.
 Particularly annoying is the opening sequence in which a black soldier faithfully recites Lincoln’s Gettysburg Address, a speech that would not be discovered and made famous until after Lincoln’s death.
 In fact, few today comprehend the reality Lincoln was extremely controversial while he lived, and looked upon as a tyrant by many.
 Lincoln never captured a majority of the popular vote and was barely elected.
 But after the assassination he was quickly transformed into the iconic national saint we know today.

-Obviously Stevens lusted for a seat in Lincoln’s cabinet, but was rebuffed, which surely angered him.
-But within one day of his appointment as chairman of the House Ways and Means Committee, Stevens had a bond bill for waging war on the South.
+Stevens could have lusted for a seat in Lincoln’s cabinet, but was rebuffed, which might help explain his contempt for the President.
+Within one day of his appointment as chairman of the House Ways and Means Committee, Stevens had a bond bill for waging war on the South.
 He’d end up working closely with Secretary of War Stanton and Secretary of Treasury Salmon Chase on funding and fomenting that war, a mission that included printing the first “greenback” dollars not backed by any bank, as well as the creation of the National Banking Act, which remained in effect until the arrival of the highly secretive private cartel known as the Federal Reserve in 1913.

 Stevens pushed for the Emancipation Proclamation from the war’s start, and was furious Lincoln stalled his efforts.
 Spielberg’s film makes it seem he was being influenced in this mission by his housekeeper, Lydia Hamilton Smith, who was one-quarter black and had married a black man, but was widowed with two children when she went to work for Stevens.
-Their relationship was the worst-kept secret in Washington, but not widely known by the public until Spielberg’s film revealed it.
+Their relationship was the worst-kept secret in Washington.

 The war got really personal when Confederate General Jubal Early sent some raiding parties to destroy Stevens’ Caledonia Forge, a iron furnace that was obviously an important part of the Union’s military-industrial complex.
 Stevens was on site when one of the raids took place, but was quickly spirited away against his protests.
 The raids destroyed the furnace, resulting in a $80,000 loss to Stevens.
 When asked by newspapers if Stevens would have been taken to Libby Prison in Richmond had he been captured, General Early replied: “No, I would have hanged him and divided his bones amongst the Confederate states.”